-In January 2021, the OAG and DOC recommended that NSP-Minnesota refund approximately \$ 17 million of replacement power costs previously recovered through the FCA.
-NSP-Minnesota responded that it acted prudently in connection with the Sherco Unit 3 outage, the MPUC has previously disallowed \$ 2 2 million of related costs and no additional refund or disallowance is appropriate.
+In January 2021, the Minnesota Office of Attorney General and DOC recommended that NSP-Minnesota refund approximately \$ 17 million of replacement power costs previously recovered through the FCA.
+NSP-Minnesota responded that it acted prudently in connection with the Sherco Unit 3 outage, the MPUC has previously disallowed \$ 22 million of related costs and no additional refund or disallowance is appropriate.

 In July 2022, the MPUC referred the matter to the Office of Administrative Hearings to conduct a contested case on the prudence of the replacement power costs incurred by NSP-Minnesota.
-In 2023, NSP-Minnesota and various parties filed recommendations, including the DOC which recommended a \$ 56 million customer refund.
-The Xcel Large Industrial customer group recommended a refund of \$ 72 million.

 In May 2024, the ALJ recommended a customer refund of \$ 34 million (less a portion of the proceeds received from the settlement with GE).
-The ALJ indicated that consideration of the \$ 2 2 million of previously disallowed costs was not in the scope of their recommendation.
-Xcel Energy has recorded an estimate for a customer refund in this matter.
-A final decision by the MPUC is expected in late 2024.
+The ALJ indicated that consideration of the \$ 22 million of previously disallowed costs was not in the scope of their recommendation.
+In October 2024, the MPUC ordered customer refunds of \$ 46 million, which is presented as a charge to electric revenues in the nine months ended Sept.
+30, 2024.

-Minnesota 2023 Fuel Clause Adjustment - In March 2024, NSP-Minnesota filed its annual fuel clause adjustment true-up petition to the MPUC, with a proposed refund of \$ 126 million for fuel over-recoveries in 2023.
-In April 2024, the DOC recommended the MPUC approve the non-nuclear aspects of the petition.
+Minnesota 2023 Fuel Clause Adjustment - In March 2024, NSP-Minnesota filed its annual fuel clause adjustment true-up petition to the MPUC.